Urigo/angular-meteor/README.md

 ========
 > The simplest no-conflict way to use AngularJS with Meteor, Meteorite and Atmosphere Smart Packages.
 > [Explore ngMeteor](http://ng.meteor.com).
-> This branch is not stable yet.
+> WARNING: This branch is not stable yet.
+It is subject to experimentation and change.

 ## TODO for v0.2
 * Decouple Meteor.subscribe from $collection service to allow users to subscribe to publishers with a different name to the collection, and also allow multiple subscriptions.